 We definitely should allow ourselves to dream big.
 We should write down those big dreams without judgment or limitations.
 Then we can turn them into goals by breaking them down into actionable steps at different levels.

-Being totally honest with you, I still struggle to set and accomplish long-term goals.
+To be totally honest with you, I still struggle to set and accomplish long-term goals.
 Somehow it seems harder for me to come up with realistic ideas and stick with the plan for goals that take 12 months or more.
 I’m still studying my steps and where I might be failing so I can tweak my strategy and finally come through.

 As for the short-medium-term goals, I’m in control.
 Whenever I set a goal that can be achieved in the coming months, I usually achieve them.
 So I’m slowly trying to make longer goals to detect when and where I get off my track.